nis65/ansible-debian-router/roles/openvpn/README.md

     * if they are present on the target host, nothing is done (existing file is never overwritten, even when it's different).
     * if they are missing, they are copied from the ansible host (see variable settings below).
 If you want to force a copy, just delete them on the target host before running the playbook.
 * Support for **client-config-dir** implemented because I have different kinds of VPN clients:
-    * most clients don't want a default route, but for some I want to switch it on (on server side), e.g. for my laptop abroad.
+    * most clients don't want a default route, but for some I want to switch it on (on server side) temporarily, e.g. for my laptop abroad.
+Changed client configs are reread upon every fresh connect, so there is no need to restart openvpn after changes there.
     * some want to access services, e.g. the file share or the music stream.
-These get my internal DNS-Server pushed.
+These get my internal DNS-Server and -Domains pushed.
-    * some only need a network connection to enable remote management even when they are behind NAT.
+    * some only need a network connection  so that I can remotely manage them even when they are behind NAT.
 In order to minimize the impact of the VPN on the client, they don't get a DNS-Server pushed.
     * if there is file in this directory whose name matches the name in the certificate, this will be executed.
-    * there a is *DEFAULT* client config provided (details to follow) as fallback.
+    * there a is *DEFAULT* client config provided if there are options you want to push to all clients except the ones that do not get dns information pushed.
-* There is no support for multiple openvpn servers on the same host.
+* There is no support for multiple openvpn servers on the same host in this role.

 **WARNING** work in progress, do not (yet) use!